-Internet connectivity was a major barrier faced by both surveyed online and offline MSMEs when using digital tools.
-Surveyed online MSMEs additionally reported a lack of knowledge and high cost as difficulties their business faced in using digital tools as further difficulties.
-While surveyed offline MSMEs most frequently cited needing more knowledge as their most challenging difficulty, they also reported a (perceived) lack of relevant digital tools and difficulty accessing mobile phones, tablets or computers as additional difficulties.
-Both surveyed online and offline MSMEs were eager to learn more about using digital tools in their customer-facing work.
+Internet connectivity was a major barrier faced by both online and offline MSMEs when using digital tools.
+Online MSMEs additionally reported a lack of knowledge and the high cost of digital tools as further difficulties.
+While offline MSMEs most cited a lack of knowledge as their most challenging difficulty, they also reported a (perceived) lack of relevant digital tools and difficulty accessing mobile phones, tablets or computers as additional challenges.
+Both online and offline MSMEs were eager to learn more about using digital tools in their customer-facing work.

 An interview with the owner of Kang LakHeng Rice Mill illustrates the challenges that offline MSMEs face when beginning to come online for the first time.
-It also shows how offline MSMEs in Cambodia are gaining the knowledge they need to use digital tools.
-See page 28 for full case study.
+It also shows how offline MSMEs in Cambodia are gaining the knowledge they need to use digital tools.See page 28 for full case study.

-Poor or no internet connectivity was the most frequently reported difficulty that surveyed online MSMEs reported in using digital tools, while surveyed offline MSMEs most frequently cited lack of knowledge as a difficulty:
+Poor or no internet connectivity was the most frequently reported difficulty that online MSMEs reported in using digital tools, while offline MSMEs most frequently cited lack of knowledge as a difficulty:

-54% of online MSMEs reported that poor or no connectivity was a difficulty their business faced in using digital tools 36% of offline MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools 24% of offline MSMEs reported that lack of relevance to their business was a difficulty their business faced in using digital tools 2007 (F. MOME 23% of online MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools 22% of online MSMEs reported that high cost was a difficulty their business faced in using digital tools 21% of offline MSMEs reported that access to a mobile phone, tablet, or computer was a difficulty they faced in using digital tools that they were learning more digital tools to communicate with existing customers interested in about using

-46% of offline

-MSMEs reported
+54% of online MSMEs reported that poor or no connectivity was a difficulty their business faced in using digital tools

+36% of offline MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools

+24% of offline MSMEs reported that lack of relevance to their business was a difficulty their business faced in using digital tools

+23% of online MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools

+22% of online MSMEs reported that high cost was a difficulty their business faced in using digital tools

+21% of offline MSMEs reported that access to a mobile phone, tablet, or computer was a difficulty they faced in using digital tools

-While the largest percentage of surveyed online MSMEs reported that poor or no internet connectivity was the most challenging difficulty^{xivi} their business faced in using digital tools, surveyed offline MSMEs cited needing more knowledge:
+While the largest percentage of online MSMEs reported that poor or no internet connectivity was the most challenging difficulty their business faced in using digital tools, offline MSMEs cited needing more knowledge: